Philadelphia Talk Therapy

 • 5.
 Therapy should be a transparent process.

 Psychotherapy is often veiled in mystery, obscured by outdated tropes and an intimidating reputation.
-We believe a client should be able to ask—at any time—what the therapist is thinking and what the plan is for creating change.
+I believe a client should be able to ask—at any time—what the therapist is thinking and what the plan is for creating change.

 • 6.
 The experience should be rejuvenating and (at times) fun.